 I was spending hours re-taking tests that were full of information I had already mastered.
 In fact, not only would I know these answers, but I was also at the point where I had memorized the rest of the questions.
-Sure, it’s a confidence boost to get 90-100 percent on a practice test, but it doesn’t help your actual CPA exam preparation.
+Sure, it’s a confidence boost to get 90-100 percent on a practice test, but it doesn’t help your actual CPA exam strategies.

 Understand the Exam

 I am not advocating these tips because I think that over-studying won’t help you pass—it will.
 But, the CPA exam is taxing enough without putting in TOO MUCH EFFORT.
 Why do more than what’s needed?
 Practically speaking, you just need to pass.
 CPA review books have literally thousands of pages, so why overcommit to certain areas if you don’t need to!
 You need to understand the exam and how you can conquer it without destroying your life.
 Passing it is going to help you move up the ladder and more importantly, increase your salary, but you shouldn’t sacrifice years of your life to do so.
 Listen to these simple, yet often overlooked tips, and you may be able to shave hours and hours from your overall study time.